PhilMele/M3Project/README.md

 * As a granter I want to keep track of any application submitted by my grantees, even if they delete an account, for KPI purposes.

-* As a granter, I want to create a grant and attach any number of questions to it.
+* As a granter, I want to create a grant and attach any number of questions to it, edit or delete them.

+* As an adminstrator, I do not want granter to be able to delete grant or questions after the grant is accessible to grantees.

 * As the administrator I want to be able to link questions to grants and their issuing granter.